OmChendvankar/PRODIGY_CS_03/README.md

 5. **Copy Password**: Hover over a suggested password to reveal the "Copy" button.
 Click the button to copy the password to the clipboard.

-## Error Handling

-- **Invalid Line Format**: When loading passwords from a file, ensure that the file lines are in the format encrypted_name:encrypted_password.
-The application will report invalid formats if they do not adhere to this structure.
-- **Decryption Errors**: Errors in decrypting passwords will be logged, and problematic lines will be skipped.
-Ensure that the encryption and decryption keys match and are correctly implemented.
-- **Empty Passwords**: The application handles empty password inputs gracefully, providing default suggestions or messages.

 ## Requirements

 - Python: Ensure Python 3.x is installed.